spacerainbow000/bmpdisjoint/README.md

 the algorithm isn't exactly efficient but works fine for small 'files' (I only tested with smallish arrays of bools)

-in terms of practical application, would be good for a first pass to generate inputs for a NN, probly a classifier
+in terms of practical application, would be good for a first pass to generate inputs for a NN